bwgraves/doc-scrape-challenge/md/reject_authenticated_sender_login_mismatch.md

-# reject_authenticated_sender_login_mismatch undefined;  Reject the request when the client is authenticated with SASL,
+# reject_authenticated_sender_login_mismatch undefined  Reject the request when the client is authenticated with SASL,
 but either the MAIL FROM address is not listed in $smtpd_sender_login_maps, or the SASL login name is not an owner for that address.